Ask Question

 NOTES

 Limitations of pathology findings: The pathology reports can have limitations.
 Sometimes small cleaved indolent behaves aggressively.
 Sometimes mixed, large, and small cell lymphomas (sometimes called grade 2) behaves indolently.
-The clinical behavior can be as important as the diagnostic tests, which do not yet account for all factors that contribute to malignant behavior.
+The clinical behavior can be as important as the diagnostic tests, which do not yet account for all factors that contribute to how the lymphoma will behave.

 Response to treatment evaluations: "Specifically, assessing response [with PET] may be useful in two possible situations: to evaluate tumor response at the end of a full course of treatment, or to predict tumor response early in the course of a prolonged treatment regimen.
 In the first instance, early detection of treatment failure may permit a physician to institute a second-line therapeutic approach.
 In the second instance, accurately predicting treatment failure may allow the physician to substitute an alternative regimen, without subjecting the patient to the toxicity of the full course. " Peter E. Valk, MD